 Zambia is a country on the rise, but while its economy has been developing, only 25% of the population has electricity access.
 In fact, power supply and generation have remained stagnant over the past three decades, leading to a national power shortage.

-In phase one, Mammoet was commissioned to move four of ten transformers to Zambia’s Kafue Gorge Upper Power Station, a major hydro-electric facility, powering over 40% of Zambia’s homes and lives.
+In phase one, Mammoet was commissioned to move four of ten transformers to Zambia’s Kafue Gorge Upper Power Station, a major hydroelectric facility, powering over 40% of Zambia’s homes and lives.
 In phase two, the final six transformers were transported and installed.
-The journey covered 11,000km from the Smit factory in Nijmegen, The Netherlands, via Antwerp to Kafue Gorge in Zambia.
+The journey covered 11,000 km from the Smit factory in Nijmegen, The Netherlands, via Antwerp to Kafue Gorge in Zambia.

-Based on the experience in the project’s first phase, Mammoet thought it possible to save time by optimizing the route – especially over border crossings, where most delays can happen.
-Following an extensive route survey, the logistics team chose an alternative entry point on continental Africa – via Walvis Bay, Namibia.
+Based on the experience in the project’s first phase, Mammoet thought it's possible to save time by optimizing the route – especially over border crossings, where most delays can happen.
+Following an extensive route survey, the logistics team chose an alternative entry point in continental Africa – via Walvis Bay, Namibia.
 This meant only one border crossing compared to three crossings in the first phase and, hence, more control over the project timeline.

 As there was no storage in the main hall, it was one transformer out, and one in, in a delicate operation.
 A tailor-made lifting frame enabled the slings supporting the transformers to be set straight, making the lift safer, while the transformers were set on rails.
-The new transformers were ushered into place, pulled by a truck along the rails into the transformer hall to their final cell.
+The new transformers were ushered into place, and pulled by a truck along the rails into the transformer hall to their final cell.

 Ultimately, the transformers were installed smoothly and without a hitch.
-Power up gave Zambians a much greater and more reliable electricity supply, and the country is now set for the next phase on its growth trajectory.
+Power up gave Zambians a much greater and more reliable electricity supply, and the country is now set for the next phase of its growth trajectory.